 Powell has experienced significant growth over the past twenty years, largely through annexation.
 Today, the City has an irregular boundary that creates awkward service areas and sometimes confusion for residents who may not understand if they actually live within the municipality or the township.
-Service area gaps and "township islands" should be considered for long term annexation, generally at the request of those property owners.
-In recent years, the City has used development agreements and incentives to encourage commercial annexation, such as in Sawmill Parkway corridor.
+Service area gaps and "township islands" should be considered for long term annexation, generally at the request of those property owners (while there are numerous mechanisms under Ohio law to govern the annexation process, the most common method is through voluntary petition and consent of property owners who own land adjacent to a municipality).
+In recent years, the City has used development agreements and incentives to encourage commercial annexation, such as in the Sawmill Parkway corridor.
 This approach should be continued as an economic development strategy.